Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 ##### Intro

-General background information introduce.
+In this chapter present general background information needed to follow the terms and methods used in this thesis.
 What is parameter tuning?
 Why multi-objective is important?
 Why we can’t use the standard multi-objective approach in real-life problem/parameter tuning task, and why model-based or surrogate optimization is the best solution?